For the original conversation, see Explore: Last refresh timestamp.

 - In the Chart configuration menu (), click Chart.

 - On the Chart page, make sure that Header visibility is not active.
-This hides the table headers in your query.
+This hides the table headers in your report.

 - On the Applied filters page of the Chart configuration menu, uncheck Show applied filters.

-- In the Filters panel of Query builder, click Add.
+- In the Filters panel of the report builder, click Add.

 - From the list of available filters, choose Time - Ticket last updated > Ticket updated - Date.